loteoo/hyperapp-starter/README.md

 ## In a nutshell
 - Uses [Parcel](https://parceljs.org/) for compilation, dev server and hot module reloading.
 (It's  blazing fast, easy to use and reliable)
-- [JSX](https://reactjs.org/docs/introducing-jsx.html) is ready to go.
+- [JSX](https://reactjs.org/docs/introducing-jsx.html) is ready to go
 - [Hygen](https://www.hygen.io/) code generators are included for common use cases.
 (More to come!)
 - Precaching out works of the box using [workbox](https://developers.google.com/web/tools/workbox/) to generate service workers
 - PWA/SPA ready with a default manifest file
 - Sane CSS defaults with [sanitize.css](https://csstools.github.io/sanitize.css/)
-- Uses the [standard](https://standardjs.com/) JavaScript style guide.
+- Uses the [standard](https://standardjs.com/) JavaScript style guide

 ## File structure